rdmorin/scholargoggler/README.md

 # Scholar Goggler

-This R package will run the shiny app that generates word clouds from a Google Scholar profile [Scholar Goggler](https://scholargoggler.com/)
+This R package will run a Shiny app that automatically generates word clouds using information it pulls from any public Google Scholar profile.
+The public version of this app and its relatives can be found at the Scholar Goggler [homepage](https://scholargoggler.com/) .